Board does not Boot¶

 If the RPi3 ACT led (green) is not blinking, you may be facing a boot problem.

 To check if the device flashed properly.
 Turn off your RPi3, remove the SD card and insert it in your computer.
-The SD card should have two partitions, pvboot and pvroot.
-If not, go back to our image setup section.
+The SD card should have two partitions,

-If the RPi3 ACT led (green) is blinking, but the ethernet led (orange) is not, you can get more information about the boot up process via TTY.
-TTY debugging will need a Pantavisor image built with the debug option as the one from this tutorial.
-We can use either HDMI (just to check the logs) or TTY (to check the logs and get a debug console).
+If the RPi3 ACT led (green) is blinking, but the ethernet led (orange) is not blinking, you can see more logs during the boot process via TTY.
+TTY debugging needs a Pantavisor image built using the debug build option.
+You can use HDMI (just to check the logs) or TTY to check the logs and display a debug console.

-Connecting and HDMI cable to Raspberry before booting up should show the kernel log when starting up the board.
+Connect an HDMI cable to the Raspberry Pi before booting will display the kernel log when the board starts.

-You have to connect the Raspberry Pi board to the USB-to-TLL board (or similar) following this indications:
+Connect the Raspberry Pi board to a USB-to-TLL board (or similar) with the following configuration:

 |Raspberry Pi Board||USB to TTL|